StefanDindyal/wordpresser/wp-content/plugins/links-shortcode/readme.txt

 *   **links_per_page**: To paginate lists of links.
 How many links to show per page.
 Below the links a pagination will be shown.
 *   **links_list_id**: A unique identifyer on a page for the shortcode at hand.
 Mandatory in case 'links_per_page' is used to paginate.
 Optional to define custom styles for this id using css.
 *   **class**: A class that can be inserted using the links template.
 You could for example use &lt;div class="[class]"> in the template to attache different style to different instances of the short code.
+*   **alttext**: An alternative text that will be displayed if the shortcode does not return any links.

 Dafault options can be changed on a 'Links Shortcode' page in the Settings menu.